Vapor Condensers Engineered for Performance

 Use: Ensures the purity of product streams during condensation

-Featuring polished product contact surfaces and sanitary tri-clamp connections designed to ASME-BPE standards, they maintain the highest levels of hygiene.
-These condensers typically condense vapors on the tube side of the exchanger, available in single and double tube sheet designs.
-Electro-polished tube-side finishes and various materials, including 304L or 316L SS and Hastelloy, are available.
+Featuring polished product contact surfaces and sanitary tri-clamp connections designed to Pharmaceutical ASME-BPE standards, they maintain the highest levels of hygiene.
+These condensers typically condense vapors on the tube side of the exchanger and are designed with double tube sheets.
+Electropolished tube-side finishes and various materials, including 304L SS, 316L SS, or higher alloys, are available.

 Terpene & Oil Condensers